awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 The UNLOAD command is designed to use parallel processing\.
 We recommend leaving PARALLEL enabled for most cases, especially if the files are used to load tables using a COPY command\.

 MAXFILESIZE AS max\-size \[ MB \| GB \]   <a name="unload-maxfilesize"></a>
-The maximum size of files UNLOAD creates in Amazon S3\.
+Specifies the maximum size of files that UNLOAD creates in Amazon S3\.
 Specify a decimal value between 5 MB and 6\.2 GB\.
 The AS keyword is optional\.
 The default unit is MB\.
 If MAXFILESIZE isn't specified, the default maximum file size is 6\.2 GB\.
 The size of the manifest file, if one is used, isn't affected by MAXFILESIZE\.

 REGION \[AS\] '*aws\-region*'  <a name="unload-region"></a>
-The AWS Region where the target Amazon S3 bucket is located\.
+Specifies the AWS Region where the target Amazon S3 bucket is located\.
 REGION is required for UNLOAD to an Amazon S3 bucket that isn't in the same AWS Region as the Amazon Redshift cluster\.
 The value for *aws\_region* must match an AWS Region listed in the [Amazon Redshift regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#redshift_region) table in the *AWS General Reference*\.
 By default, UNLOAD assumes that the target Amazon S3 bucket is located in the same AWS Region as the Amazon Redshift cluster\.